ralna/spral/doc/Fortran/random.rst

    Return an integer uniformly at random from the interval :math:`[1,n]`.

    :p random_state state [inout]: current state of the RNG.
-   :p integer n [in]: largest value in range to be sampled.
+   :p integer(kind) n [in]: largest value in range to be sampled.
 Both default
-      and long kinds are supported (in the latter case the return type changes to match).
+      and long integer kinds are supported (return type will match).
    :r random_integer: Sampled value.
-   :rtype random_integer: integer
+   :rtype random_integer: integer(kind)

 .. f:function:: random_logical(state)